raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 2. Ford Nation elected Rob Ford with the overt agenda of disrupting business-as-usual at City Hall.
 3. Debate with Ford Nation is a waste of time, because Ford Nation wins when you waste your time.

-This is why the crack video is a massive waste of time.
-Ford nation does not care that the Mayor does crack.
+This is why the crack video debate is a massive waste of time!
+Ford Nation does not care that the Mayor does crack.
 Ford Nation does not care that the Mayor consorts with violent criminals.
 Ford Nation does not care that the Mayor rolls into work around noon.
 Ford Nation does not care that the Mayor used his staff for football duties.
-Ford Nation does not care that the Mayor looked the TV cameras in the face and lied.
+Ford Nation does not care that the Mayor looks the TV cameras in the face and lies.
 Ford Nation does not care that the Mayor cannot delegate or work with people.

-Sometimes, Ford Nation will say that none of this matters, because it doesn't affect Mr. Ford doing his job as the Mayor.
-And people get their skirts in a tizzy.
-But it is a waste of energy debating this.
+When they pretend to be conducting a debate, Ford Nation will say that none of this matters, because it doesn't affect Mr. Ford doing his job as the Mayor.
+And people get their skirts in a tizzy, thinking that these things completely undermine Rob Ford doing his job as a Mayor.
+But it is a waste of energy debating this with Ford Nation.

 Ford Nation does not care that a man elected to lead has no leadership skills.
 Ford Nation does not care that a man elected to save money hasn't, in fact, saved money.
-This is because *Ford Nation doesn't really care if he leads or saves money*.
+This is because *Ford Nation doesn't really care if he leads or saves the city money*.

 Ford Nation cares if he disrupts City Hall.
 Ford Nation cares if he disrupts Toronto.